 Inclusive Development, Recovery and Peacebuilding

-- Component I: Economic Recovery and Restoration of Critical Infrastructure
+- Component 1: Economic Recovery and Restoration of Critical Infrastructure

-- Component II: Local Governance and Decentralisation Reform
+- Component 2: Local Governance and Decentralization Reform

-- Component III: Community Security and Social Cohesion
+- Component 3: Community Security and Social Cohesion

 The war in Ukraine is having a direct and highly negative effect on social cohesion, resilience, livelihoods, community security, and rule of law throughout the country.
 Recognizing the need to urgently address reconstruction and economic recovery, the Government of Ukraine has requested technical assistance and financial support from the international community.

 UNDP launched its Resilience Building and Recovery (RBR) framework for Ukraine on 11 April 2022 to immediately respond to the development and humanitarian challenges.
 The overall objective is to preserve development gains in Ukraine, mitigating risks of descent into a governance and service delivery crisis, embedding activities for recovery from the onset of the humanitarian effort, and facilitating a swift return to development pathways and processes for national attainment of the Sustainable Development Goals (SDGs).

 The UN RPP accounts for part of UNDP’s offer through the RBR framework.
 The Programme has addressed priority needs in the east of Ukraine arising since the outbreak of the armed conflict in spring 2014.
 Although the UN RPP was initially designed to respond to and mitigate the causes and effects of the armed conflict in the east of Ukraine, after the large-scale Russian invasion began on 24 February 2022, the Programme expanded its activities to the most war-affected oblasts of Ukraine, located primarily in the east and south of the country.